sweazysm/Final_Project/README.md

 # Final_Project

-## Carbon Emissions and Severe Weather: Is It Raining Cats and Dogs?!?!
+# Carbon Emissions and Severe Weather: Is It Raining Cats and Dogs?!?!

-Final group project

 ## Dashboard

 Plan to present through Tableau, showing an active dashboard and visuaizations comparing carbon emissions to severe weather, and population related to carbon emissions.

 ## Carbon Emissions and Severe Weather: Is It Raining Cats and Dogs?

-## Datasets
-  ### Available Files
-  - The World Bank - CO2 emissions 1960-2018 https://data.worldbank.org/indicator/EN.ATM.CO2E.PC

-## Database

 ## Presentation